 Sexual issues are troublesome on a number of levels.
 First of all, they are felt very deeply by both partners: by men, because their sense of self-worth is tied so closely to their sex life; and by women, because sexuality is often an area of extreme vulnerability.
 Add to that the fact that sexual difficulties are tough to talk about — and even tougher to seek help on — and it’s easy to see why so many couples struggle in this area.

 Sex alone cannot be the foundation of a marriage.
 Nevertheless, when it’s going well, there’s no doubt that sex is a powerful glue that bonds a couple together and builds real strength into the marriage.
 That makes a great sex life something worth fighting for.
 Here are some suggestions to help you do just that.

 Check Your Baggage

 It’s awfully difficult to achieve sexual freedom in marriage when you’re each carrying a hundred pounds of baggage into bed with you.
 Sadly, that’s exactly what many couples are doing.

 It may sound old-fashioned, but reserving sexual involvement for marriage alone is the best foundation for a great sex life.
-I have counselled hundreds of people who’ve come to me for help with the baggage in their head, because of experiences of the past, things they regretted, premarital sexual involvement, and different things.
-Time and time again I’ve seen it to be true: the freer you can go into marriage by not messing around, the better it’s going to be, because those sexual ghosts do return to haunt people.
+I have counselled hundreds of people who’ve come to me for help with baggage in their head because of experiences of the past, things they regretted, premarital sexual involvement, among others.
+Time and time again I’ve seen it to be true: the freer you can go into marriage by not messing around, the better it’s going to be, because those sexual ghosts won’t return to haunt you.

 Understand Your Differences